huijimuhe/monolog-android/README.md

 but it won't effect you build the app.

 **you must find strings [YOURS] and change to your keys.**

-##Where is the iOS version

-Take it easy,the time will come.Pretty soon I guess.And the web-end will open too.

 ##Depends
 many,u can find in gradle file.Here is Main depends.